junebucks/DTW_portfolios/README.md

 In HRP, summarize the results as follows
 - Portfolios with covariance structure constructed using DTW tended to perform better than those using traditional covariance structure.
-- CDTW with matern covariance functuin with mathtr=i covariance function performs best based on the Sharpe ratio.
+- CDTW with matern covariance functuin performs best based on the Sharpe ratio.
-- CDTW with Gaussian covariance function performs best for all five performance metrics except Annual volatility and MDD, for which the traditional model performs best.
+- CDTW with Gaussian covariance function performs best for all five performance metrics except Annual volatility and MDD, where the traditional model performs best for annual volatility and TDTW performs best for MDD.